Skip To Main Content

 Abbreviations: ETD = estimated treatment difference; MMRM = mixed model for repeated measures; OFG = orforglipron; PBO = placebo.

-Additionally, as described in Treatment-Regimen and Efficacy Estimand for Secondary Cardiometabolic Risk Factor Efficacy Endpoints in ATTAIN-1, for the treatment-regimen estimand at week 72, significant improvements were observed for the key secondary cardiometabolic risk factor endpoints, which included
+Additionally, as described in Table 2, for the treatment-regimen estimand at week 72, significant improvements were observed for the key secondary cardiometabolic risk factor endpoint of change from baseline in waist circumference (p<.001 for all orforglipron doses vs placebo).1

 Parametera